 There are extensive duty-free shops at the airport, both in arrivals and departures, and at every border crossing by land.
-Within 14 days of your arrival in Jordan, you can also go to the Duty Free Shop on Tunis Street, near 4th Circle in Amman, to buy your permitted allowance of cigarettes, alcohol and other luxury goods without paying duty.
+Within 14 days of your arrival in Jordan, you can also go to the Duty Free Shop on Al Abdali-Boulevard in Amman to buy your permitted allowance of cigarettes, alcohol and other luxury goods without paying duty.
 Bring your passport with you.

 Narcotics, firearms and ammunition, and pornography.